Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 2. Praia, Santiago Island

-Praia, on Santiago island, is Cape Verde’s capital and also the busiest city of the archipelago.
-Praia can be easily reached from all other Cape Verdean islands and has international flight connections to Europe, the United States, and the African continent.
+Praia, on Santiago island, is Cape Verde’s capital and the busiest city of the archipelago.

-Many of the city doesn’t have house numbers or names yet, but they do in the city center.
+Many cities don’t have house numbers or names yet, but they do in the city center.

-The town hall of Praia, the Supreme Court, the cathedral, Praça Alexandre Albuquerque, and Palácio da Assembleia are interesting places to visit.
+The town hall of Praia, the Supreme Court, the cathedral, Praça Alexandre Albuquerque, and Palácio da Assembleia are exciting places to visit.

-Gamboa (not suitable for swimming), Praia Negra and Quebra Canela are the main beaches of the town.
+Gamboa (unsuitable for swimming), Praia Negra, and Quebra Canela are the town’s main beaches.
 Praia is known for its festive mood and events are taking place all year round.

 Please be aware that being the biggest city of Cape Verde, Praia has a higher crime rate than any other island.